lapce/lapdev/README.md

 ## Cloud

-We also have cloud offering of Lapdev using high end Gaming CPU, if you don't want to self host. https://ws.lap.dev/
+If you don't want to self host, we also have cloud offering of Lapdev using high end Gaming CPU: https://ws.lap.dev/

 [Read More](https://lap.dev/blog/a-performance-review-of-cloud-dev-envs/) to know how a Gaming CPU can boost the performance.